Home Sustainability When 25 Women & a Civil Engineer Decide To Build an 18-Foot Christmas Crochet Tree Together

 Much of the yarn came from personal collections and leftover skeins.

 One afternoon, ladders were up, clouds gathered, and the first drops began to fall.
 Someone shouted from the back.
-The plastic came out.
+The cover came out.
 Everyone got drenched.
 They went inside, made coffee, sat together, and watched the rain.

 “I still get goosebumps thinking about it,” Sharmila says.